 The focus of the Cornell Neurotechnology (NeuroNex) Hub is optical imaging.
 Chris Xu, Applied and Engineering Physics, who is the lead principal investigator (PI) for the hub, says, “We’re pushing for imaging depth, speed, and volume.
 We want to image as much of the brain and the nervous system as we can in as short of a time as we can.
 That will enable us to attack neuroscience problems that are currently impossible.”

-Co-PIs include Joseph R. Fetcho, Neurobiology and Behavior; Nilay Yapici, Neurobiology and Behavior; Chris Schaffer, Meinig School of Biomedical Engineering; and Mert R. Sabuncu, Electrical and Computer Engineering/Meinig School of Biomedical Engineering.
+Co-PIs include Joseph R. Fetcho, Neurobiology and Behavior; Nilay Yapici, Neurobiology and Behavior; Chris Schaffer, Biomedical Engineering; and Mert R. Sabuncu, Electrical and Computer Engineering/Biomedical Engineering.

 Cornell Neurotech—Reflecting Cornell’s Collaborative Spirit

 The hub comes on the heels of the Cornell Neurotechnology Program, led by Fetcho and Xu.
 They formed the program in 2015 in partnership with their college deans—Gretchen Ritter, the Harold Tanner Dean of the College of Arts and Sciences, and Lance R. Collins, the Joseph Silbert Dean of the College of Engineering.
 A multimillion-dollar gift from the Mong Family Foundation provided early support.
 “The hub is the realization of efforts that have been on-going for the past two to three years to create and strengthen a program in neurotechnology at Cornell,” says Ritter.
 “This builds on one of the university’s greatest strengths, which is our ability to foster interdisciplinary, cutting-edge research.”